pow-auth/pow/guides/user_roles.md

 end
 ```

 To keep your app secure you shouldn't allow any direct calls to `changeset_role/2` with params provided by the user.
-Instead you should set up methods in your users context module to either create an admin user or update the role of an existing user:
+Instead you should set up functions in your users context module to either create an admin user or update the role of an existing user:

 ```elixir
 # lib/my_app/users.ex